keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 ## Embedding `configuration.json` in the HTML

-Somewhere at the top I said that our Python server knows the content of the configuration file.
+Somewhere at the top I said that our Python server knows the content of the configuration file.<br>
 So why not embedding it in the HTML instead of:

 - writing an URL to the HTML
 - making the JavaScript download it

-Good question.
+Good point.

 Let me say we use HTTP2.
-Now, HTTP2 is not a silver bullet, but the cost of downloading an additional resource is very low.
+Now, HTTP2 is not a silver bullet, but the cost of downloading an additional resource is low.

-OK, "very low" is not 0, but having a separate resource presents another big advantage: **it can be cached**, in this case, forever.<br>
+OK, "low" is not "none", but having a separate resource brings another big advantage: **it can be cached**, in this case, forever.<br>
-In this case this strong caching is not only for what we call Public Apps, but for every kind of applications, so also and authenticated user has some advantage.
+Also this strong caching is not only for what we call "public apps", but for every kind of application, so also an authenticated user gains some benefit.

 ## HTTP2 push

 Another approach is HTTP2 push, which is powerful and can be directly used from NGINX by providing a [`LINK` header from the upstream server](https://www.nginx.com/blog/nginx-1-13-9-http2-server-push/#automatic-push).

-But the cache issue remains: pushing a resource from the server every time means no caching, or we need a way to know if the client has the resource in the cache...
+But the cache issue remains: pushing a resource from the server every time means no caching or we need a way to know if the client has the resource in the cache...
+Too much complex.

 Move along, move along.